 Member Application Supplements

 Please complete the following supplements as appropriate to the role(s) for which you are applying (i.e. if you are applying to be a designer and developer, you must submit samples and the challenges for BOTH positions).
 Please use the personalized typeform link sent to you to submit all challenges and supplements.
-If you have any questions, please contact firstname.lastname@example.org.
+If you have any questions, please come in during our Open Lab Hours on Mondays from 6-9pm, or contact us at firstname.lastname@example.org.

 As a developer applicant, please submit a few samples of previous dev work and also invite you to complete the code challenge.